 - The National Research Agency (AEI) is an instrument to manage public funding for R&D activities.
 The goal is to guarantee accountability, improve and extend the monitoring of actions, streamlining the management of available funds, reducing administrative burdens and standardising procedures.

-There are two main funding programmes in Spain:
+There are three main funding programmes in Spain:

 - INNPRONTA - A programme for financing large integrated industrial research projects of a large-scale and strategic nature which serve to develop new technologies in forward-looking technological areas